 - What kind of positive impact will it generate on the world?

-It's more a way of exposing the reason why of its existence in an inspirational sentence.
+It’s more a way of exposing the reason for its existence in an inspirational sentence.

 For Microsoft, the vision is: